World Trade Monitor July 2023

-The next release of the CPB World Trade Monitor is scheduled for Tuesday 25 October 2022, 12:00 hours.
+The next release of the CPB World Trade Monitor is scheduled for Wednesday 25 October 2023, 12:00 hours, including reporting month August 2023.

 CPB publishes a World Trade Monitor every month on behalf of the European Commission.
 It takes two months for the figures to become available.
 For questions please contact firstname.lastname@example.org.